8r7vmtmsnt-commits/cybersecurity-homelab/docs/Lab-Networking.md

 ## IP Addresses

-Each virtual machine was assigned its own static IP address and subnet mask.
+Each virtual machine was assigned its own static IP address.
+Windows was also assigned a subnet mask.

 Each virtual machine pinged the other to test for successful connectivity.